Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 Developers can build Fermat APPs re-using existing components.
 Usually new Fermat APPs add more components to the pool to be further re-used.

 Developers own the components they build, meaning that they can attach a Micro-Use-License to each of them to later receive a stream of micro-payments.
-These micro-payments are generated from end users using APPs that needed those components.
+These micro-payments are generated from end users using Fermat APPs that needed those components.

 ## What are the advantages of Fermat APPs to developers?